burhonov007/platform-blog/README.md

 The Blog Platform project consists of the following objects:

 1. User:
-    - "Nickname": generated based on the user's email.
+    - Nickname: generated based on the user's email.
-    - "E-mail": the user's e-mail address.
+    - E-mail: the user's e-mail address.
-    - "Password": user's password.
+    - Password: user's password.
-    - "Role": the role of the user (admin or user).
+    - Role: the role of the user (admin or user).
     - Additional profile information such as name, contact details, etc.